-CAIR Coalition’s newest programmatic initiative, the Virginia Justice Program (VJP), strives to ensure that non-citizens receive equal justice in Virginia criminal courts.
+CAIR Coalition’s Virginia Justice Program (VJP), strives to ensure that non-citizens receive equal justice in Virginia criminal courts.

 We provide support to members of Virginia’s criminal defense bar in their representation of non-citizen defendants, including: